afincha/validity/README.md

 Validity
 ========

-Effortless JavaScript form validation and error handling.

-### Requirements
-1. This library is built on top of [chriso](https://github.com/chriso)'s [validator.js](https://github.com/chriso/validator.js).
+Validity enables effortless JavaScript form validation and error handling.
+It is built on top of [chriso](https://github.com/chriso)'s [validator.js](https://github.com/chriso/validator.js).
 Big shout-out to chriso for writing this awesome library!

-1. This library only works for forms that are submitted using JavaScript.
+**Note:** This library only works for forms that are submitted using JavaScript.

 ### Basic Usage